bitconnectCore/bitconnect-scrypt/README.md

 How to add path.

-Complete and individual bash commands below for troubleshooting, example:
+All complete individual linux bash dependency commands relevent to bitconnect below for troubleshooting, example:

 sudo apt-get install libminiupnpc-dev